Garage Door Cable Repair & Replacement

 Another common problem is that your door lowers too quickly.
 When this happens this could cause injury to someone opening or closing the door.
 This problem should be repaired as soon as possible as it could be caused by a broken cable or weak springs.

-Call All American Door for Cable Replacement Today
+Call All American Door for Broken Garage Door Cables Today

 Our technicians are trained to handle garage door cable replacement projects.
 It’s always safest to have your garage door inspected and repaired by professionals.
 Call All American Door today (763) 244–1605 for immediate service on your broken garage door cable.